makerdao/community/governance/polls/MIP10c14-SP7: Appoint DeFi Saver as Oracle Light Feed.md

 ---
 # Appoint DeFi Saver as Oracle Light Feed (MIP10c14-SP7) - April 5, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of DeFi Saver.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Oracle Domain Team.
 This Governance Poll will be active for three days beginning on Monday, April 5 at 16:00 UTC.

 Note: This subproposal has been submitted under the informal weekly cycle rather than the MIP3 Governance Cycle due to inconsistencies between MIP10 and MIP3 and to avoid delaying progress in the oracles domain until MIP10 can be amended.